Harry Mallinder: Professional career

 Mallinder made his professional debut for Northampton against Bedford Blues on Friday 16 August 2013, as a substitute, in the 56th minute and scored a conversion in the 75th.
 He made his sevens debut in the World Club Sevens at Twickenham and went on to start for Northampton Saints in the Elite Insurance Premiership Sevens Series on Friday 1 August 2014, scoring two tries and seven conversions in three matches.
 On 17 January 2016, at 19 years old, Mallinder made his European debut, replacing the injured Tom Collins in the 25th minute.

 As a centre he broke into the Saints' senior side and kicked a penalty in the last play of the game to seal the Midlands side's Aviva Premiership win over Exeter Chiefs on Friday 30 September 2016.

 As a first team regularly at fly-half or inside centre, Mallinder showed maturity and calm as he took important kicks during the Saints' season, including the winning conversion in Saints' European Rugby Champions Cup play-off final against Stade Francais to secure European Champions Cup rugby for the 2017/18 season.

 In July 2021, it was confirmed that Mallinder had left Northampton to pursue a playing opportunity in Japan.
 Northampton have the option for him to return ahead of the 2023–24 season.

 International career

-Mallinder made his England U18 debut at centre and contributed two penalty goals and a conversion to the 28-6 win over Scotland in March 2014.
-Mallinder then led England U18 to a 62-5 win over Portugal in the FIRA/AER Championship in April but also scored his maiden try at that level and contributed 30 points in all to his side’s three victories in the tournament that brought the European crown.
+Mallinder made his England U18 debut at centre and contributed two penalty goals and a conversion to the 28–6 win over Scotland in March 2014.
+Mallinder then led England U18 to a 62–5 win over Portugal in the FIRA/AER Championship in April but also scored his maiden try at that level and contributed 30 points in all to his side's three victories in the tournament that brought the European crown.

 In May 2016, Mallinder was named in the England U20s and went on to captain the side through the pool stages and to the final of the World Rugby Under 20 Championship in Manchester, where England were crowned Champions after Mallinder scored 23 points.

 On 20 April 2017, Mallinder was one of 15 uncapped players named in the senior England tour party to Argentina in June for a 2-test series.

+American Football

+On 18 January 2024, Mallinder was one of 16 athletes named in the National Football League's International Player Pathway Program.
+He was registered as a kicker or punter.